j2store/userguide/invoice_template.md

-# Invoice Template
+# Invoice Template  (PRO Feature)

-This is a default layout or design for how an invoice should be looking.
-There are many details in the invoice that need to be carefully arranged in order to understand the invoice clearly both by the customer and the seller.
+You can design how your invoice looks here.
+You can add  a company address, logo, and some additional information in the invoice.
+You can also show various order information by adding the short tags.

+The tags will be replaced with relevant information from the order table.

 Like email template, here too we have two settings pages to be filled up for creating an invoice template.
 They are
 * Basic